Cucuteni–Trypillia culture: Economy

 Each household was mostly self-sufficient and there was very little need for trade.
 However, there were certain mineral resources that, because of limitations due to distance and prevalence, did form the rudimentary foundation for a trade network that towards the end of the culture began to develop into a more complex system, as is attested to by an increasing number of artifacts from other cultures that have been dated to the latter period.

 Toward the end of the Cucuteni–Trypillia culture's existence (from roughly 3000 BC to 2750 BC), copper traded from other societies (notably, from the Balkans) began to appear throughout the region, and members of the Cucuteni–Trypillia culture began to acquire skills necessary to use it to create various items.
 Along with the raw copper ore, finished copper tools, hunting weapons and other artefacts were also brought in from other cultures.
 This marked the transition from the Neolithic to the Eneolithic, also known as the Chalcolithic or Copper Age.
 Bronze artifacts began to show up in archaeological sites toward the very end of the culture.
 The primitive trade network of this society, that had been slowly growing more complex, was supplanted by the more complex trade network of the Proto-Indo-European culture that eventually replaced the Cucuteni–Trypillia culture.

+The inhabitants of the mega-sites grew crops that could survive in the forest steppe, an area where it is often very dry.
+It is suggested that the large number of people living in these mega-sites changed the landscape, moving from woodlands and forests to grasslands and steppes.
+Maybe the Trypillia way of cultivation facilitated the development of the cultural steppe that we see today in this region.